dotnet/AspNetCore.Docs/aspnetcore/security/how-to-choose-identity-solution.md

 Another reason a token server is required is for sharing sign-ins with other apps.
 Commonly referred to as *single sign on*, this feature enables users to:

-* Sign-in once with a web app's form.
+* Sign in once with a web app's form.
 * Use the resulting credentials to authenticate with other apps without having to sign-in again or choose a different password.

-A token server is typically preferred for the preceding scenario to provide a secure and scalable solution.
+A token server is typically preferred to provide a secure and scalable solution for single sign on.

 For apps that don't have either of these requirements, the simplest way to quickly secure an app is to use the built-in ASP.NET Core Identity provider.
 Otherwise, a token server provided by a third-party identity management solution is needed.
 Token servers are available as: